 The 28-day plan to support your immune system

-With winter on the way and the kids going back to school, many of us are growing concerned about supporting our immune health and fighting off infections in the coming months.
+With winter here and global lockdowns coming into force, many of us are growing concerned about supporting our immune health and fighting off infections in the coming months.
 The good news is with a few small lifestyle and dietary changes you can support your immune system and give yourself the best chance possible of staying infection-free this winter.

 “Sleep, a nutritious diet and daily moderate exercise are essential for strong immune health,” says Sara Palmer Hussey, PhD.
 “In order to maximise the effectiveness of the immune system, it would be beneficial to minimise lifestyle habits that weaken it, such as excessive alcohol, sleep deprivation, stress, smoking and a poor diet containing too much sugar.”

 A fast and effective immune response is crucial to how efficiently the body can fight infections and destroy viruses, so it is important to understand which factors contribute to a weakened immune system and to mitigate them as part of your lifestyle.

 Research from the Toronto General Hospital Research Institute TGHRI has discovered that a type of immune cell called T cells found in abdominal fat induces a pro-inflammatory response in the body, which adversely affects the body’s response to insulin.
 This suggests there is an important link between chronic inflammation, poor immune response, and insulin resistance.